The Flying Fish model:

 – \(\omega_{\text{prec}}\): Adjusted precession frequency affected by the time gradient,

-– \(\omega_L\): Larmor frequency, which represents the fundamental precession frequency without external influence,
+– \(\omega_L\): Larmor frequency, which represents the fundamental precession frequency without external influence.

 This proportional relationship determines that changes in \(\mathcal{G}_t\) directly affect the proton precession frequencies.
-By generating controlled magnetic fields via Helmholtz coils, it is possible to induce specific time gradients.
+By generating controlled magnetic fields via superconducting magnets, it is possible to induce specific time gradients.
 Using NMR spectroscopy [7], these frequency shifts can be precisely measured, providing experimental confirmation of the influence of spinor field dynamics on the properties of local spacetime.
 After the magnetic fields are turned off, the gravitational field should return to its original state, confirming that the observed gravitational changes are directly related to the modulation.
 A successful experiment would confirm the model’s assumption that quantum transitions in spinor fields are responsible for the observed gravitational variations.

 Author

-Madala Roman I madala@modifiedplanck.com I October, 2024
+Madala Roman I madala@modifiedplanck.com I December, 2024

 References